-How can AgTech innovation help address the top 10 food grower and supplier challenges?
+How can AgTech innovation help address the top 10 food grower and supplier challenges and improve operational efficiency?
 Jim Bogart, President of the Grower Shipper Association of Central California, was part of a presentation hosted by Dennis Donohue at the Western Growers Center for Innovation and Technology (CIT) in Salinas earlier this month.
 Bogart surveys his membership each year to build the Top 10 Challenges list for food grower and suppliers.
 Here’s what his members (which includes growers and suppliers in Monterey, Santa Cruz, San Benito and Santa Clara counties) had to say about 2019.

 The Top 10 Central California Grower and Supplier Challenges